Mayitzin/ahrs/README.md

 One of the biggest improvements in this version is the addition of many new attitude estimation algorithms.

-All estimators are refactored to be consistent to the original articles describing them.
-They have in-code references to the original equations, so that you can follow the original articles along with the code.
+All estimators are refactored to be consistent with the corresponding articles describing them.
+They have in-code references to the equations, so that you can follow the original articles along with the code.

 Implemented attitude estimators are: